 The SSO Secretariat fills in the Opinion template and sends it to the CENELEC Technical Board Secretariat (email@example.com) for handling following the agreed mechanism.

-1.9 The electronic voting system automatically closes the vote once the deadline is reached.
-After the deadline of the Formal Vote, CCMC establishes the voting report, compiles the comments and dispatches both the voting report and the comments to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TB Chair and Secretary.
-The document is finalized by CCMC for publication and sent to the Technical Body Secretary for a 3-week publication proofing.
+1.10 The electronic voting system automatically closes the vote once the deadline is reached.
+One day after the deadline of the Formal Vote, CCMC establishes the voting report, compiles the comments and dispatches both the voting report and the comments to the CENELEC National Committees, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TB Chair and Secretary.

 If the result of the vote is positive, see process ‘Finalization and implementation of European Standards’